 It’s been over 7 months

-If you’ve somehow only noticed the money is missing seven months after the initial transaction (and if you’ve waited this long, you might not have really missed it that much in the first place), then things can get even harder.
-According to both the Ombudsman and ASIC’s ePayments code, neither the bank nor the recipient is under any obligation to return the money to you unless they agree to.
+If you've somehow only noticed the money is missing seven months after the initial transaction (and if it’s taken this long, how much did you really miss it?), things get even harder.
+According to both the Ombudsman and ASIC's ePayments code, neither the bank nor the recipient is under any obligation to return the money to you unless they agree to.

 When contacting your bank, have the date of your transaction, the amount transferred, and the account details of the recipient handy so they can respond as quickly as possible.
 You can contact them by dropping into the nearest branch (if one exists) or by calling or emailing their customer service team, which they should have.

 That ePayments code (referenced earlier) protects Australians from mistaken transfers.
-According to the code, the bank must endeavour to return your money to you as long as you notify them within 10 days, but they also have a right to determine if you’re ineligible to receive the money in certain situations.
-Payments made with BPAY are not covered under the code.
+According to the code, the bank must endeavour to return your money to you as long as you notify them within 10 days, but they also have a right to determine if you're ineligible to receive the money in certain situations.
+As we mentioned, payments made with BPAY are not covered under the code.

 According to ASIC, you may not be eligible to receive the money if you: